 The compensation committee approves or recommends to our board of directors, policies relating to compensation and benefits of our officers and employees.
-The compensation committee (a) approves or recommends to our board of directors, corporate goals and objectives relevant to the compensation of our Chief Executive Officer and other executive officers, (b) evaluates the performance of these officers in light of those goals and objectives, and (c) approves or recommends to our board of directors, the compensation of these officers based on such evaluations.
-The compensation committee also approves or recommends to our board of directors, the issuance of stock options and other awards under our equity plan.
+The compensation committee (a) approves or recommends to our board of directors corporate goals and objectives relevant to the compensation of our Chief Executive Officer and other executive officers, (b) evaluates the performance of these officers in light of those goals and objectives, and (c) approves or recommends to our board of directors the compensation of these officers based on such evaluations.
+The compensation committee also approves or recommends to our board of directors the issuance of stock options and other awards under our equity plan.

-Our board of directors has determined that all members of the compensation committee are independent under the applicable rules and regulations of Nasdaq relating to compensation committee independence.
+Our board of directors has determined that all members of the compensation committee are independent under the applicable rules and regulations of Nasdaq relating to compensation committee independence and "non-employee directors" as defined in Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended.
 The compensation committee operates under a written charter which the compensation committee will review and evaluate at least annually.